idle-user/fjbot-discordbot/README.md

 ## Update History

+2020-03-19
+* Fixed prefix issue on PM
+* Updated Start and End bot.py messages

+<details>
+    <summary>see more</summary>

 2020-03-12
 * Command name changes
 * Formatting

-<details>
-    <summary>see more</summary>

 2020-03-11
 * Docstring and a lot of documentation